babzcraig/javascript-design-patterns/README.md

-# Design Pattern In Javascript
+# Design Patterns In Javascript

 Design Patterns can help us write more efficient, maintainable and clearer code.
 They're time tested solutions to common problems in software design.
 I've recently taken a closer interest in design patterns and decided to document the types of design patterns I've come across, as they apply specifically to Javascript.
 A lot of the examples out there are pre-ES2015 and I thought it would be nice to redo them in more mordern syntax.